pratikju/weather-app/README.md

 # weather-app

-Here is the latest addition to the weather apps available in the open source community.
+Here's the latest addition to the weather apps available in the open source community.
 It is built using `React.js` and uses `OpenWeatherMap` API to get the weather forecast data.

 ## Demo
   The project is deployed to github pages.
 See [Demo](https://pratikju.github.io/weather-app)